Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 What is Yuba ゆば?

-Yuba menu with various options
+Yuba menu with all sorts of varieties

-Yuba menu with various options
+Yuba menu with all sorts of varieties

 What does Yuba ゆば taste like?